k1kuma/todo-list-app/README.md

 ## Available Scripts

+To kick-off the back-end server, go to the backend directory and run:

+### `nodemon server.js`

-In the project directory, you can run:
+In the project directory, to kick off web application you can run:

 ### `npm start`